lczech/genesis/doc/manual/tutorials.md

 @subpage utils      | Provides auxiliary tools for e.g., file system, logging, math, texts, colors, etc.

 See there for more details.

+For more code examples, see the @ref demos page.